 The Flesch-Kinkaid score calculates a score based on average sentence length and average word syllable count.
 Because of this, you can improve your Flesch-Kinkaid score by shortening the length of your sentences and paragraphs.

-Looking for other tools and apps that might help you as a blogger or solopreneur?
+Looking for other tools and apps that might help you as a blogger or online solopreneur?